npilk/hacker-yardage/readme.md

 To use the templates, print double-sided on legal size paper, with the pages set to *flip on the short edge*.
 If you don't have access to a printer that can print on legal paper, any print store should be able to do it for you.

-Next, cut the printed pages in half, using a paper cutter or a straight edge and a utility knife.
+Next, cut the printed pages in half, using either a paper cutter or a straight edge and a utility knife.
 There are some small marks printed on each page to guide you.
 Cutting all the pages at once will give the best results, but may be more difficult.

 Finally, arrange the strips so that the pages will be in proper order.
 Fold the book in half using a straight edge, and staple at the seam to make a book!
 (Tip: I leave my printed books under something heavy for an hour or two to get them flattened out.)